 Can residents make alterations to their property? ×Alterations for reason such as a disability may be arranged with management's approval.
 The resident will be required to cover all costs associated with the alteration.
 When the resident leaves the village, they may be required to revert the unit to its original state (at the resident’s cost) unless the new resident wishes to buy the property with the alterations in place.

-What do resident fees cover? ×The resident fee covers the day-to-day operation of the village such as lawn & garden maintenance, rubbish collection, rates, insurance etc.
+What do resident fees cover? ×The resident fee covers the day-to-day operation of the village such as lawn & garden maintenance, rubbish collection, rates, insurance etc. This fee is set at the time you enter the village and is fixed for the duration of your occupation of your villa.

 How long is the cooling off period once the contract is signed? ×As per the Retirement Villages Act, the cooling off period after an Occupation Right Agreement has been signed is 15 working days.